 Find out how the UK will respond to opportunities and challenges, what is being achieved for the UK and who we are working with.

 Instability in Iraq goes deeper than the current conflict.
-A history of weak and sectarian governance has continued community divisions, undermined the development of effective state functions, stunted economic development and led to increased poverty for civilians caught up in conflict.
-Iraq has struggled to diversify its economy (oil exports provide 90% of government revenue) and the country is highly vulnerable to the effects of changes in oil prices.
-The government of Iraq has struggled to achieve progress on reconciliation and reform, and needs continued international support to address the immediate humanitarian crisis and deliver longer-term reform.
-It is important for the UK to support to the government of Iraq to deliver its vision of an inclusive, prosperous and stable country in a fragile region.
+A history of weak and sectarian governance has continued community division, undermined the development of effective state functions, failed to counter corruption, stunted economic development and led to increased poverty for civilians caught up in conflict.
+Iraq has struggled to diversify its economy: oil exports provide the majority of government revenue and the country is highly vulnerable to the effects of changes in oil prices.
+The government of Iraq needs continued international support to address the immediate humanitarian crisis and deliver longer-term reform and reconciliation so that it is able to deliver a more inclusive, prosperous and stable country for Iraq’s people.

 To find out how the UK will respond to opportunities and challenges, what is being achieved for the UK and who we are working with please read the full country profile for Iraq.